The Effects of Asymmetric Dark Matter on Stellar Evolution I: Spin-Dependent Scattering: Acknowledgements

 \section{Acknowledgements}

 TJR thanks Brett Andrews for many helpful discussions, particularly in the writing process.
 TJR has been supported by the Department of Physics and Astronomy and the Pittsburgh Particle Physics, Astrophysics, and Cosmology Center (PITT PACC) at the University of Pittsburgh, including as an Arts \& Sciences Fellow in Physics and Astronomy.
+TJH would like to acknowledge funding from the College of STEM at CSU-Pueblo.
 ARZ was funded in part by the U.S. National Science Foundation (NSF) through grant NSF AST 1516266 and by the University of Pittsburgh.
 H.M.-R. was funded by the NASA ADAP grant NNX15AM03G S01.
 H.M.-R. also acknowledges support from a PITT PACC, a Zaccheus Daniel and a Kenneth P. Dietrich School of Arts \& Sciences Predoctoral Fellowship.

 {\em Software}: \mesa \citep{paxton2010modules,Paxton2011ModulesMESA,Paxton2013,Paxton2015,Paxton2018,Paxton2019}, \mist \citep{Dotter2016MesaIsochrones, Choi2016MESAModels}, \texttt{MATPLOTLIB} \citep{Hunter2007}, \texttt{PANDAS} \citep{jeff_reback_2020_3715232}, \texttt{NUMPY} \citep{vanwderwalt2011}.